April 2026 from Unnamed Press

 “I often traveled for work.”

-So begins Nothing On Earth, a propulsive novel that tells the story of Anna Hendrix, an American spy, as she seeks answers for the appearance of a mysterious and potentially powerful metal of unknown origin.
+So begins Nothing on Earth, a propulsive novel that tells the story of Anna Hendrix, an American spy, as she seeks to learn the nature of an unknown, potentially powerful material that begins to appear at seemingly random points around the world and that science can’t explain.
+No one knows what it is; everyone wants to find it.

-For a long time, Anna was in counterterrorism, but now she is on a new mission, one that sets friends and enemies scrambling across the globe to find answers.
-Her pursuit takes her from the Horn of Africa to Southeast Asia, through expatriate enclaves that play host to a wide cast of characters: aid workers, diplomats, foreign correspondents, energy magnates, insurgents, dissidents, and, of course, other spies.
+For a long time, Anna worked in counterterrorism, but her new mission is something different, a mystery that sends allies and adversaries scrambling across the globe to find answers.
+Her pursuit takes her from the Horn of Africa to Southeast Asia, through expatriate enclaves that play host to a wide cast of characters: aid workers, diplomats, foreign correspondents, energy magnates, insurgents, dissidents, and, inevitably, other spies.

-As the pressure mounts to find the original source of the metal, Anna must make choices with life-changing implications not just for herself, but for the people with whom she deals, always bearing in mind the young daughter waiting for her back home.
+As the pressure mounts to find the source of the material, Anna must make choices with life-changing implications not just for herself, but for the people with whom she deals, even as her search takes her far from the young daughter waiting back home.
 In Nothing on Earth, Ian MacKenzie reimagines a pivotal decade in the Pax Americana, from the killing of Osama bin Laden to the storming of the Capitol.
-Anna’s voice—lean, understated, unflappable—is our companion and guide through the dark topography of geopolitical power, and in the end, the furthest reaches of human comprehension.
+Anna’s voice—lean, wry, coolly intimate—is our companion and guide through the dark topography of geopolitical power and, in the end, the outer limits of human comprehension.

 “An elegant, existential thriller, rich in modern spycrafta Great Game for our Silicon Age, with a meditation on futility and loss at its heart.” — Deepti Kapoor, author of Age of Vice